adamhirata/uwuScript/README.md

 <p align="center"><img src="docs/images/logo_transparent_background.png" alt="uwuScript logo" width="450"/></p>

 ## Introduction (づ｡◕‿‿◕｡)づ
 uwuScript is a cute scripting language that is designed to be fun (and possibly cringey) to use.
-Because of the use of adorable emoticons and keywords, you will not only feel cuter, but look cuter by the end of developing your program!❀ This language compiles to Javascript and pulls inspiration from other sugoi すごい languages such as Java's static typing and Swift's for-in loops.
+Because of the use of adorable emoticons and keywords, you will not only feel cuter, but look cuter by the end of developing your program!❀ This language compiles to Javascript and pulls inspiration from other sugoi すごい languages such as Java's static typing and Swift's for-in loops. uwuScipt also allowed for the programmer to use comments to effectively convey their emotions through various comment emoticons.

 ## Features
 * Cuteness